-Hoisted out of the dunes at a tremendous speed, modern Dubai is home to one of the globe's most head-spinning skylines but little of its historic roots.
-Nowadays, an important port and multicultural trade center, the former fishing village wears but future on its amber desert-skin.
-Thus, looking for authentic fantasies á la Arabian Nights is in vain, even at the allegedly traditional souks.
-If you're in it for decadent western style fun in the sun, however, you've found yourself a luxurious 5 star amusement park that spits out world-renowned landmarks by the minute.
-How you ask?
-Well, ever taller comes at a price beyond dollar bills.
-A gruesome narrative lurks behind the glamorous facades: much of Dubai’s facelift is done by modern day slaves who are paid a pittance while working 12h shifts in the desert sky’s furnace.
-BBC’s Ben Anderson and others have shed light on the real costs of these ivory towers – human rights violations and inhumane working conditions.
+Hoisted from the dunes at a tremendous speed, modern Dubai seemed almost completely detached from its historic roots.
+An important port and trade hub, the former fishing village wore but future on its amber desert-skin.
+It wasn’t a place of old fantasies á la One Thousand and One Nights, not even in the traditional souks, but of new fantasies through and though: decadent, western-style fun in the sun, landmark lust, amusement mania.
+And how?
+Ever taller came at a price paid in more than dollars.
+Looking behind the mega-facades, the fantastic narrative got dark fast: much of Dubai’s facelift is done by modern day slaves who toil away 12h shifts in the desert sky’s furnace for a pittance.
+BBC’s Ben Anderson and others have shed light on the real costs of these ivory towers: human rights violations and inhumane working conditions.

 None of it was for me.
-I certainly didn’t see all facets of this realm, but the face it presented me with was merely an unnatural and pretentious mask.
-Every nuance appeared tailored solely to the affluent: streets resembling highways without space for sidewalks, rendering driving the new walking; city limits pushed beyond the shore onto artificial islands, fueling the global sand crisis; majestic whale sharks forced into aquariums and man-made desert winters at the mall, fulfilling a craving for entertainment that outpaced ethical considerations.
+It was a prolonged stopover on my way to New Zealand, a curiosity, and an outlier in that it was one of those very few places I didn’t like.
+My desire to ever go back is sub-zero.
+To be sure, I didn’t see all facets of this hyper-realm, but the face it presented to me was an appalling, pretentious mask.
+Every ounce of nuance seemed to cater to the rich: the streets were highways without sidewalks and driving the new walking; the city limits pushed beyond the shore onto artificial islands, fueling the global sand crisis; majestic whale sharks were forced into aquariums and man-made desert winters into malls to satisfy a craving for entertainment that outpaced any ethical considerations.

-I know people who love Dubai and it makes me wonder, where to draw a line in the sand between diverging gustoes and objective concern.
-Certainly, discussing individual taste is quicksand-hopeless; but raising the question of whether we support universally condemnable practices like modern day slave labor by visiting or living in places where these methods are prevalent, is fundamental.
+I know people who live in Dubai and love Dubai, and it makes me wonder where to draw the line in the sand between to each his own and how can you?
+Discussing individual taste – this city or that, this culture or another – is quicksand-hopeless; but raising the question of whether we support condemnable practices like modern day slave labor by visiting or living in places where these methods are prevalent, is solid.